General Content Policies

 For information about embargoes for items that are not theses or dissertations, e.g., journal articles, presentations, book chapters, etc., please email firstname.lastname@example.org.

 Restricted content includes VTechWorks content whose access is limited to certain VTechWorks users or user groups, such as Virginia Tech faculty, staff, students, and/or campus network users.
 VTechWorks authors, creators, or proxies may request that their content be restricted to selected VTechWorks users, such as VTechWorks administrators and co-authors, or designated user groups, such as their departmental colleagues, classmates, or on-campus users: VTechWorks staff can create such custom user groups with custom access and submission privileges.
-IUf you have submitted or plan to submit content to VTechWorks that you would like to restrict to selected users or user groups, please contact VTechWorks staff at firstname.lastname@example.org.
-As noted above, graduate students may choose to have their thesis or dissertation restricted to Virginia Tech for a period of up to one year.
-Theses and dissertations issued before 1997 that have been scanned by University Libraries staff are as on February 2017 released to the public, but we will in general honor requests by the item's author to restrict access to Virginia Tech only.
-See our process above for Requesting that Material be Amended or Removed.
+If you have submitted or plan to submit content to VTechWorks that you would like to restrict to selected users or user groups, please contact VTechWorks staff at email@example.com.